testerslol123/nlp-udacity-job/README.md

 ```
 ### Testing the app with dev-server
-In order to test the full functionality of the app, **you must run the server.js** as well as the dev server.
+In order to test the full functionality of the app, **you must run server.js** as well as the dev server.